Salton City, California: Income and poverty

+Housing

 From 2004 to 2007, Salton City experienced a housing boom.
 Several hundred new houses were built.

 Government

 Local

 Salton City and the neighboring community of Desert Shores are governed by the Salton Community Services District (SCSD), a special district per California Code.
 The SCSD provides sewage treatment, emergency medical services, recreational centers, street lighting, and landscaping to Salton City and its neighboring communities.

 The legislative body of the SCSD is a five-member Board of Directors who serve four-year terms.
 Aside from acting as the architectural committee for architectural compliance with the covenants, conditions, and restrictions of the 80-plus tracts within the district, the SCSD has no land use authority under existing law; that responsibility falls on the Imperial County Board of Supervisors.

 Fire protection and emergency medical services in Salton City are provided by the Imperial County Fire Department.

 Law enforcement in Salton City is provided by the Imperial County Sheriff's Office North County Patrol Division, which operates a substation in Salton City.

 Water service is provided by the Coachella Valley Water District.

 Electric service is provided by Imperial Irrigation District.